-In order to be appointed as guardian, a guardian must petition the court, and a hearing will be held to determine whether the person is truly incapacitated and unable to make decisions for him/herself.
+In order to be appointed as Guardian, a Guardian must petition the court, and a hearing will be held to determine whether the person is truly incapacitated and unable to make decisions for him or herself.
 A doctor’s testimony is required to establish medical evidence of incapacity, and the court will hold a hearing to determine whether a guardian is truly necessary.
-Once a guardian is appointed, he/she is often required to post a bond with the court and is required to file an Inventory and account on an annual basis with the court.
+Once a Guardian is appointed, he or she is often required to post a bond with the court and is required to file an Inventory and Account on an annual basis with the court.

 In Allegheny County, guardianships are handled by the Allegheny County Court of Common Pleas, Orphans’ Division.
 Many guardianship forms and additional information can be found online at the Orphans’ Division webpage: